Kubaryt/heroes3_templates/tournaments.md

 - H3gg - Staff Member from 23 XII 2023 to now:
   - Puchar Zwycięzców Pucharów - Organizer and Judge from 26 XII 2023 to now,
   - Wasteland Story - Organizer and Judge from 9 I 2024 to now,
-  - XXV Anniversary Championships Warmup - Organizer, Judge from 25 II 2024 to now
+  - XXV Anniversary Championships Warmup - Organizer, Judge from 25 II 2024 to 5 V 2024
+  - XXV Anniversary Championship by Lenovo Legion - Organizer, Judge